$ ssh-keygen -t ed25519 -N '' \

 files that the installation program creates. |

-Specify an empty directory.
-Some installation assets, like bootstrap X.509 certificates have short expiration intervals, so you must not reuse an installation directory.
+Use an empty directory.
+Some installation assets, such as bootstrap X.509 certificates, have short expiration intervals, therefore you must not reuse an installation directory.
 If you want to reuse individual files from another cluster installation, you can copy them into your directory.
 However, the file names for the installation assets might change between releases.
-Use caution when copying installation files from an earlier OKD version. |
+Use caution when copying installation files from an earlier OKD version.

 At the prompts, provide the configuration details for your cloud: